-Join other community-minded individuals in providing a neighbourhood voice to help enhance the quality of life where you live.
-We are eager to recruit directors who have an interest in fundraising, board governance, special events, and succession planning.
+Join other community-minded individuals in helping to build a connected, collaborative, inclusive and sustainable community.
+We are eager to recruit directors who have an interest in board governance, service delivery, finance, or communications.
 For more detailed information read our board member job description or contact email@example.com (250) 382-4604.

 All Committees, VCAN Representative

 Don can be reached directly at firstname.lastname@example.org